CommunityHoneyNetwork/chn-docs/docs/cowrie.md

 ` specification in the docker-compose file.
 The following is an example env file:

 ```
-# This can be modified to change the default setup of the unattended installation
+# This can be modified to change the default setup

 DEBUG=false

-# IP Address of the honeypot
+# IP address reported to the CHN sensor list and used in the dst_ip for hpfeeds logs
-# Leaving this blank will default to the docker container IP
+# Leaving this blank will cause the honeypot to default to the Docker IP
-IP_ADDRESS=
+REPORTED_IP=

 # CHN Server api to register to
 CHN_SERVER=https://{fqdn_or_ip_of_chn_server}